score-p/scorep_binding_python/README.md

 There is also a small [HowTo](https://github.com/score-p/scorep_binding_python/wiki) in the wiki.

-Since version 0.9 it is possible to pass the traditional Score-P commands to the Score-P bindings, e.g.:
+Since version 0.9 it is possible to pass the traditional Score-P instrumentation commands to the Score-P bindings, e.g.:

 ```
 python -m scorep --mpp=mpi --thread=pthread <script.py>
 ```

+Please be aware that these commands are forwarded to `scorep-config`, not to `scorep`.
+Flags like `--verbose` won't work.

 ## Instrumenter
 The instrumenter ist the key part of the bindings.